rozennrd/OPALE/README.md

 To run the project :

 Add a file .env at the root of the project that contains this :
+!!!
+You have to modify information of connection to your database !!!
 *--------Fichier .env--------*
   MYSQL_ROOT_PASSWORD=rootpassword
   MYSQL_DATABASE=bobPlanning